RadField3D: A Data Generator and Data Format for Deep Learning in Radiation-Protection Dosimetry for Medical Applications: Materials and Methods

 To facilitate the integration of our simulation data with machine learning algorithms, we designed a robust yet customizable binary file format, leveraging on PyBind11~\cite{wenzel_pybind11_2016} to create Python bindings.
 This format is organized in structured channels and layers, preserving units and statistical errors for each layer, thereby ensuring the integrity and usability of the data for machine learning applications.

 To validate RadField3D as a reliable source of ground truth data, we conducted a series of measurements in radiation fields that are in accordance with the ISO 4037-1~\cite{iso_iso_2019}.
 Those measurements were performed at three distinct distances around two different phantoms using the H-100 radiation quality to maximize the detector response in the scattered radiation field.
 The experiments were carried out using PTB's calibration X-ray facility, that offers a \(4\,\%\) uncertainty towards absolute personal equivalent doses for the energy range of \SI{50}{\keV} to \SI{300}{\keV}~\cite{bipm_x-ray_2024}.
-The comparison between our simulated data and measurements was done to test the accuracy and reliability of our simulation, in order to establish it as a solid foundation for further research in radiation protection and machine learning.